-The Indian sericulture market was worth INR 205 Billion in 2017.
-The market is further projected to reach INR 553 Billion by 2023, at a CAGR of around 18% during 2018-2023.
+The Indian sericulture market was worth INR 266 Billion in 2019.
 Sericulture refers to the art of rearing silkworms for the production of silk.
 India is currently the world’s second largest producer of raw silk and the largest consumer of raw silk and silk fabrics.

 This report provides a deep insight into the Indian sericulture market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the Indian sericulture market in any manner.

 Call us on